Blog: MCS Umbrella Schemes

 But this can be challenging, especially for some technologies, such as biomass and heat pumps, where system design is critical.
-For tradespeople who have been installing gas or oil boilers, they may perceive this capability as a barrier to achieving MCS certification themselves.
-However, entering the industry under an Umbrella Scheme may be a viable route for some.
+For tradespeople who have been installing gas or oil boilers, they may perceive this capability as a barrier to achieving MCS certification themselves However, by entering the industry under an umbrella scheme, this may be a viable route for some.
 Ultimately and in time, they may seek MCS certification themselves.

-From an MCS compliance perspective, this term describes a contractual arrangement whereby, rather than directly employing its own personnel, an MCS Contractor appoints a network of subcontractors, each of which undertakes a specified scope of work on behalf of the MCS Contractor.
-That scope of work may include site survey and sales activity, installation, commissioning, or a combination of these activities.
-Under this arrangement, the MCS Contractor effectively becomes an Umbrella Scheme Operator.
+From an MCS compliance perspective, this term describes a contractual arrangement whereby, rather than directly employing its own personnel, an MCS Contractor appoints a network of subcontractors, each of which undertake a specified scope of work on behalf of the MCS Contractor That scope of work may include site survey and sales activity, installation, commissioning, or a combination of these activities Under this arrangement, the MCS Contractor effectively becomes an umbrella scheme operator.

-Ultimately the Umbrella Scheme Operator is responsible for the full scope of work carried out, not the subcontractors.
-This is a crucially important principle.
+Ultimately the umbrella scheme operator is responsible for the full scope of work carried out, not the subcontractors.
+This a crucially important principle to understand.
 It is important that consumers understand which entity is contractually responsible for delivering their MCS compliant installation.

-• Assume full responsibility for the installation at handover- MCS certificates are raised by the umbrella operator only.
+- Assume full responsibility for the installation at handover- MCS certificates are raised by the umbrella operator.

 As with all MCS installations, the consumer should hold a contract directly with the MCS Contractor for all the necessary tasks involved to deliver a compliant installation, including the design, supply of the main system components, installation, and commissioning.
 The contract should never be between the customer and a subcontractor for any of these tasks.
 This has always been a fundamental scheme requirement, as described by clause 4.10.1, MCS 001-1.

-For scheme operators who fail to manage their subcontractors, they could incur the cost of remedial work to make all installations compliant.
-They also run the risk of losing their certification altogether, and consequently, all subcontractors could lose their work.
+For scheme operators who fail to manage their subcontractors, they could incur the cost of remedial work to make installations compliant.
+They also run the risk of losing their certification altogether, and as a consequence, all subcontractors could lose their work.
 This could prove very costly for all involved.